diegovdev/moodle-save-all-resources/README.md

 =========================

 <h1>Purpose</h1>
-This script is meant to facilitate the downloads on a Moodle Class by adding a Download All button to every Session.
+This Greasemonkey user script is meant to facilitate the downloads on a Moodle Class by adding a Download All button to every Session.

 <h1>Features</h1>
 <ul>